-Author, adventurer, film-maker, international motivational speaker.
+Author, environmentalist, film-maker, international motivational speaker.

 Though dearly loved, Mad Jack was the most troublesome of Benedict's dogs – but unusually had no fear of wolves, or anything much – and earned his place in the team through his excitement when travelling through intimidating country.